Siddarthan999/Ex-07-Feature-Selection/README.md

 # RESULT:

-Thus, to perform the various feature selection techniques on a dataset and save the data to a file has been successfully performed.
+Thus, to perform the various feature selection techniques on a dataset and save the data to a file has been performed successfully.